Phileosopher/commonplace/hardship-ptsd.md

 - Many people broadly complain about their pain until they've [released the stress from it](mind-feelings-happiness-stress.md).
 - In extreme cases, people will tell themselves they don't need something they legitimately need.

+APPLICATION: If something hurts a small child, it likely can hurt anyone.
+The only difference is that most adults harden themselves to that pain and learn to ignore it.

 If we keep hold of that trauma, we feel stress from [remembering it](mind-memory.md).
 The memories of the event, until we've released it, will repeatedly replay the pain in our [imaginations](imagination.md).
 To the degree we can imagine it, we relive it as if the experience were happening again.

 The psychological term for PTSD is literally a **Disorder** of **Stress** from **Post-Trauma**, and everyone has it in some non-clinical form: